 Easier said than done, I know.
 We don’t have family locally, so babysitting can be tricky.
-In the early days someone reminded me not to try and be a hero-you don’t get a medal for time served without a break.
+In the early days someone reminded me not to try and be a hero - you don’t get a medal for time served without a break.

 Your most important relationships will be affected.
-Like all couples my husband and I share a history, with nine years together before Freya joined us.
+Like all couples my husband and I share a history, with nine years spent living together before Freya joined us.
 Don’t underestimate the importance of making a conscious effort to not just become roommates.

-Not seeing enough of friends, looking at my phone too often, forgetting someone’s birthday, realising I only replied to text messages in my head, Freya having sausages for dinner 3 nights in a row, the Everest-like pile of ironing… the list is endless.
+Not seeing enough of friends, looking at my phone too often, forgetting someone’s birthday, realising I only replied to text messages in my head, Freya having sausages for dinner three nights in a row, the Everest-like pile of ironing… the list is endless.

 One of my worries about publicly documenting my experiences in this family column was that other mums reading about our ‘adventures’ might secretly (or not so secretly) want to poke me in the eye for making it seem like Freya and I spend our days skipping through a meadow with a bag of organic carrot sticks.

 The truth is if you scratch the surface of even the most Insta-ready parents, underneath the home made play-doh and smiling faces there’s dishes piling up in the sink or that one door that’s gone unpainted for years.
 At some point we all lie in the bath in tears thinking all the other mums have their shit together far better than us, and that’s okay, because everyone takes their turn.